mahmutsalman/Task/README.md

 4. Run this command: javac App.java Card.java Calculator.java Person.java
 5. To run the application run this command:  java org.example.App Then the application will start and wait for user input

+For the coverage result please refer to : https://www.jetbrains.com/help/idea/code-coverage.html